-Most wineries have now re-opened and are offering tasting flights rather than guided tastings.
+Most wineries in the region are offering tasting flights and guided tastings.
 These can be good fun – you can enjoy the tasting at your own pace, and staff are on hand to answer any questions.
 Another safe and fun option is to hire a private driver and design a custom tour of the region to avoid crowds and ensure you explore the region to its fullest.

 Many wineries also allow you to bring your own picnic, which you can enjoy with a glass or bottle of their wine in the vineyard.
 It’s best to check the winery website or call in advance in case advanced bookings are required.

 Best Wineries to Visit in the Charlottesville Area